bhavnamahi/chr1_bsat_project/ProjectNotebook.md

     - Largest annotation: 2783 bp
     - Most annotations were in the 1,000 to 2,000 range
     - Filtered out everything under 445 bp with: `awk '($3 - $2) > 445' chr1bsatResults2.bed > chr1bsatResults2_filtered.bed`
-- Next I extracted out the sequences from the filtered bed file with the following command: `bedtools getfasta -fi ../chm13v2.0_chr1 -bed chr1bsatResults2_filtered.bed -fo chr1bsatResults2_filtered.fa`
+- Next I extracted out the sequences from the filtered bed file with the following command: `bedtools getfasta -fi ../chm13v2.0_chr1 -bed chr1bsatResults2_filtered.bed -fo chr1bsatResults2_filtered.fa -s`
     - This file contains 65 different sequences
 - Then I want to use [MUSCLE](https://www.drive5.com/muscle/) to create an aligned FASTA file from the filtered FASTA file we just created: `muscle -super5 chr1bsatResults2_filtered.fa -output chr1bsatResults2_filtered_aligned.fa`
 - Finally I use Fedor's plotting script to generate a plot: